 I have a trick for dealing with gaps, but you’ll be happier with your floor if you minimize those gaps from the start.

 So, to recap.
 Do you need a vinyl tile expansion gap here?
 Not with peel and stick.

 Floating vinyl and expansion gaps

 Tongue and groove vinyl–the kind that snaps together like laminate–is a different story.
 With these, you need that expansion gap, just like you do on other types of floating floors.
 Leave a gap of about ¼ inch between the floor and the wall on all sides.
+Here are some tips for leaving an expansion gap easily.
 This helps keep the floor from buckling and working itself apart as it expands and contracts with temperature changes.

 There’s another type of vinyl you see sometimes that’s flatter, like sheet vinyl, but has a sticky side that you attach to the adjacent tile.
 The pieces peel and stick to each other, instead of the floor.
 The whole floor floats over the subfloor, just like tongue and groove vinyl.
 This type also needs an expansion gap.

 To avoid unsightly gaps between your floor and your wall, take your baseboards off before you put the floor down, then replace the baseboards to cover the gap.
 If your baseboards aren’t thick enough, put some quarter-round along the edges to thicken them up.